-Student Counselor's Name Date of session Student-Client's Initials Session #(with this client) Tape# Why did you pick this portion of your taped se ession to present?
+Student Counselor's Name Date of session Student-Client's Initials Session #(with this client) Tape#

+Why did you pick this portion of your taped session to present?

 Presenting issue/topic and client overview.
-(F Please be sure to pro eserve client's and onymity): Summary of session content: Identify key clinical theory or interventions us ed.
-How and wher 1?
-What are some themes of the session (client themes, themes on which you notice d or focused)?: What was the most important moment of the the session from your recorder's time counter (if possible, prov ide the precise time in Your strengths in the session.
-(Please be s{\parallel} pecific and detailed.)
+(Please be sure to preserve client's anonymity):

+Summary of session content:

+Identify key clinical theory or interventions used.
+How and when?

+What are some themes of the session (client themes, themes on which you noticed or focused)?:

+What was the most important moment of the session, and why? (if possible, provide the precise time in the session from your recorder's time counter):

+Your strengths in the session.
+(Please be specific and detailed.)

 Areas for improvement. (ex.
-What did you wis more about?): sh you did better or differently?
-What did you wish you knew Plans for future session(s) with this student-c lient: Questions or issues you would like to discuss s about this client du ıring supervision: Note: Save Critiques in the Following Format: YourLastName_Tape1 1.doc, YourLastNam e_Tape2.doc, etc
+What did you wish you did better or differently?
+What did you wish you knew more about?):

+Plans for future session(s) with this student-client:

+Questions or issues you would like to discuss about this client during supervision:

+Note: Save Critiques in the Following Format: YourLastName_Tape1.doc, YourLastName_Tape2.doc, etc...